KelvinJC/vmbloggr/README.md

 If you require a different database, customisation is possible via the settings.py file. <br><br>

-#### NOTE:
-Database credentials should not be stored in code repositories! <br>
-They belong in .env files which should be kept secret and remain local to the appropriate context (e.g. dev, test or prod).
-This is a unique case to facilitate your ease in spinning up the app.

 ### Django Admin User
 This step is not critical to the usage of the app but if you are familiar with the Django Admin UI you can make use of an already created superuser